-Work time is balanced with ample personal time for reflection and contemplation, giving all participants opportunity to experience the richness of this location.
-The program is ideal for anyone interested in movement, performance and composition, regardless of age, experience or ability.
+Personal time and work time are balanced to allow for ample reflection and contemplation, giving all participants opportunity to experience the richness of Bearnstow's beautiful setting.
+The program is ideal for anyone interested in movement, performance, physical presence and composition, regardless of age, experience or ability.

 The Slow Tempo work was astonishing!
 Any actor wanting to develop his or her sense of presence, economy, and immediacy in performance should explore this work.